TaeKimJR/infinite-reducer/README.md

 Action setup complete!

 ### See it in action!
-Once setup, dispatch the infiniteAction, passing a UNIQUE reducer key...
+Once setup, dispatch the infiniteAction passing a UNIQUE reducer key and any payload the action accepts...
 ```javascript
 const UNIQUE_REDUCER_KEY = 'REDUCER_KEY';
 const payload = { foo: 'bar' };